 - The district has earned the prestigious “Distinction in Performance” Award from the Department of Elementary and Secondary Education (DESE) each year the award has been given since 2001.

-- The district has five Blue Ribbon Schools (one school has been recognized twice) and three Gold Star Schools (one school has been recognized twice).
+- The district has five Blue Ribbon Schools (two schools have been recognized twice) and three Gold Star Schools (two schools have been recognized twice).

 - Ladue Middle School, Old Bonhomme Elementary School and Spoede Elementary School have earned distinction as Missouri Schools of Character.
 This program is conducted by CHARACTERplus, a division of EducationPlus, and is the most rigorous award process in the field of character education.

 - Ladue Middle School was named a 2014 National School of Character by The Character Education Partnership, a national advocate and leader for the character education movement.
 The National Schools of Character program recognizes schools that have demonstrated the use of character education and development to drive a positive impact on academics, student behavior, and school climate.

 - In April 2012, voters approved Proposition 1, a ballot initiative adding $.49 to the district’s operating tax levy.
 This is the first operating tax increase passed by voters since 1993.
 The district’s request came after district property tax revenue dropped 8% over five years, during which time the district made over $7 million in expenditure reductions.
 The passing of Prop 1 allowed the district to forego $2.1 million in additional expenditure reductions for the 2012-13 school year.